 See the latest public advisory from the National Hurricane Center.

 - National Hurricane Center Public Advisory and Forecast Cone

 - Palmetto Bay Public Services Hurricane Preparedness Brochure

 Who should evacuate:

-Those residents who live in mobile homes as well as those who depend on life-dependant and/or electric medical equipment should evacuate for any category storm.
+Those residents who live in mobile homes as well as those who depend on life-dependent and/or electric medical equipment should evacuate for any category storm.
 Evacuation orders will be transmitted by direct warnings or through the media.
-It is recommended that residents make the decision to evacuate as early as possible.

 Follow these important guidelines if you are home during a major storm: